“Pumping and Hydraulics’ Solutions for Irrigation and Water Supply”

 The purpose of site testing pumps is to establish a pump's present performance to enable that to be compared with previous tests to establish reduced flow output and increased running costs.
 Testing pumps involves measuring the head (Hm), flow (l/s) and power (EkW) characteristics of a pump.
 Pump speed (rpm) and line voltage (VAC) may also be measured.

-There are well defined guidelines for testing pumps, as in AS 2417-2001, which defines 2 classes of accuracy for pump test results.
+There are well defined guidelines for testing pumps, as in AS ISO 9906 2018, which defines several classes of accuracy for pump test results.
 Typically, this standard would apply to Works Testing of pumps before they are delivered to the end client, or a well designed commercial pump test bay.

 However, once pumps are installed on site, a quite different situation applies.
-Rarely do the pressure tapping points comply with any standard, power measurement almost invariably includes local switchboard consumption and flowmetering is usually anything but to AS2417-2001 requirements.
+Rarely do the pressure tapping points comply with any standard, power measurement almost invariably includes local switchboard consumption and flowmetering is usually anything but to AS ISO 9906 2018 requirements.
 If the pump is diesel engine driven, it is usually impractical to establish power input.

 Site testing usually requires a number of allowances, such as velocity head, gauge elevation, pipe losses and power corrections.
 Repeatability is the key to all test results.
 However, even given these allowances, Rob has rarely seen a site commissioning test result ever emulate a works test result or a manufacturer's standard pump curve!